ProfCyberNaught/nato_phonetic_alphabet_converter_app/README.md

 The provided script not only converts input text into the NATO phonetic alphabet but also offers additional functionality for a seamless user experience.
 In addition to the conversion feature, the script includes a "Copy to Clipboard" function.
 This allows users to conveniently copy the converted text to their clipboard with a single click.
 When the "Copy" button is clicked, the script selects the converted text, adds it to the clipboard, and provides an alert to notify the user that the text has been successfully copied.
 This feature eliminates the need for users to manually select and copy the converted text, enhancing usability and convenience.

 Furthermore, the script incorporates a reset functionality for the form without requiring the page to reload.
 When the "Reset" button is clicked, the script clears the input field and the displayed converted text, allowing users to easily start over with a fresh input.
 The reset functionality improves user experience by providing a quick and efficient way to clear the form without any page refresh or disruption.
-This convertor also featured a Dark Mode toggle for those times when you are working late and need to reduce the bright whites on your screen.
+This converter also features a Dark Mode toggle for those times when you are working late and need to reduce the bright whites on your screen.

 These additional features enhance the overall usability and user-friendliness of the script, making it easier for users to convert text, copy the result, and reset the form as needed, all without the need for page reloads or complicated interactions.
 This script uses HTML, CSS and JavaScript which has been coded with mobile device usage and responsivity in mind.